Kyle6012/dafs/SETUP_GUIDE.md

 - Send encrypted messages to other users
 - Discover and connect to other DAFS users
 - Use AI-powered file recommendations
-- Access everything through a web interface
+- Access everything through a web interface or command line

 ## 📋 Prerequisites Checklist